shinybrar/skaha/docs/get-started.md

 ## Before you Begin

-Before you can use the Skaha python package, you need a valid CANFAR account and access to the CANFAR Science Platform.
+Before you can use the Skaha Python package, you need a valid account with access to the CANFAR Science Platform.
 To request access, [please request an account with the Canadian Astronomy Data Centre (CADC)](https://www.cadc-ccda.hia-iha.nrc-cnrc.gc.ca/en/auth/request.html).

 ## Quick Start

 !!! note "Skaha Requirements"

     - Python 3.9+
-    - CANFAR Science Platform Account
+    - Science Platform Account

 !!! code "Installation"